Tlingit language: Classification

 Tlingit is currently classified as a distinct and separate branch of Na-Dene, an indigenous language family of North America.
-Edward Sapir (1915) argued for its inclusion in the Na-Dené family, a claim that was subsequently debated by Franz Boas (1917), P.E.
-Goddard (1920), and many other prominent linguists of the time.
+In 1915, Edward Sapir argued for its inclusion in the Na-Dene family, a claim that was subsequently debated by Franz Boas, P.E.
+Goddard, and many other prominent linguists of the time.
+Its inclusion in the family has proven controversial due to lack of common vocabulary despite shared phonological and grammatical features.

-Studies in the late 20th century by (Heinz-)Jürgen Pinnow (1962, 1968, 1970, int. al.) and Michael E. Krauss (1964, 1965, 1969, int. al.) showed a strong connection to Eyak and hence to the Athabaskan languages.
+Studies in the late 20th century by Heinz-Jürgen Pinnow and Michael E. Krauss showed a strong connection to Eyak and hence to the Athabaskan languages, thus essentially proving the Na-Dene family as including Tlingit.

 Sapir initially proposed a connection between Tlingit and Haida, but the debate over Na-Dene gradually excluded Haida from the discussion.
 Haida is now considered an isolate, with some borrowing from its long proximity with Tlingit.
-In 2004, the Haida linguist John Enrico presented new arguments and reopened the debate.
-Victor Golla writes in his 2011 California Native Languages, "John Enrico, the contemporary linguist with the deepest knowledge of Haida, continues to believe that a real, if distant, genetic relationship connects Haida to Na-Dene[.]"
+However, some contemporary linguists still hold that Haida is part of the Na-Dene family – such as John Enrico, a specialist in Haida.

+The first proposal linking Na-Dene and thus Tlingit to the Yeniseian languages of Siberia was made by Italian linguist Alfredo Trombetti in 1923.
+In the early 2000s, Edward Vajda presented empirical evidence for the existence of this super family, Dene–Yeniseian.
+Although support for the hypothesis has not been universal, it has been called "the first demonstration of a plausible genealogical link between languages of Eurasia and languages of the Americas".